arunvl88/Zero-Trust-Kubernetes/README.md

 * `sudo apt update` (47, 51): Updates the package lists to include Kubernetes packages after adding the new repository.
 * `sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1` (52): Installs the required Kubernetes packages: kubeadm (for initializing the Kubernetes control plane), kubelet (for running containers on the node), and kubectl (for managing the Kubernetes cluster).

+## Worker Nodes configuration for Kubernetes Cluster
+Once you've initialized the Kubernetes control plane on your master node, you can add worker nodes to scale your cluster.
+Here's a breakdown of the steps to prepare and join a worker node running on Proxmox VE:

+## 1. System Updates and Verification (Commands 6, 17):

+sudo apt install qemu-guest-agent (6): Installs the Qemu Guest Agent for improved communication with Proxmox VE.
+You might have already installed this on the control plane, but it's a good practice to ensure it's also present on worker nodes. sudo apt install containerd (17): Installs containerd, a core component for managing container images on the worker node.

+## 2. Qemu Guest Agent Service Management (Commands 14-16):

+sudo systemctl start qemu-guest-agent (14): Starts the Qemu Guest Agent service on the worker node. sudo systemctl enable qemu-guest-agent (15): Enables the Qemu Guest Agent service to start automatically on boot. sudo systemctl status qemu-guest-agent (16): Checks the status of the Qemu Guest Agent service to ensure it's running properly.
+## 4. Containerd Configuration (Commands 19-24):

+sudo mkdir /etc/containerd (19): Creates a directory for containerd configuration files (if it doesn't exist). containerd config default | sudo tee /etc/containerd/config.toml (20): Generates a default containerd configuration file.
+Optional: You might need to edit the configuration file (sudo nano /etc/containerd/config.toml - command 22) for specific configurations, but the default settings usually work well.
+## 5. System Configuration for Kubernetes (Commands 25-28):

+free -m (25): Displays information about available memory (useful for checking resource availability).
+Optional: You might need to adjust some system configurations for optimal Kubernetes performance.
+These commands are for verification and potential adjustments: sudo nano /etc/sysctl.conf (26): Opens the system control file for editing (advanced configuration). cat /etc/sysctl.conf | grep "ipv4" (27): Shows lines related to IPv4 configuration in the system control file (optional, verification). sudo nano /etc/modules-load.d/k8s.conf (28): Opens the kernel modules configuration file for editing (advanced configuration, might be pre-configured).
+## 6. Worker Node Rebooting (Optional, Command 29):

+sudo reboot (29): Depending on your system configuration, a reboot might be necessary for the changes to take effect.
+Uncomment this command if needed.
+## 7. Adding Kubernetes Repository and Installing Packages (Commands 30-35):

+Commands 30-33: These commands add the official Kubernetes repository and download the GPG key to verify the authenticity of Kubernetes packages.
+The steps might differ slightly depending on your chosen Kubernetes provider (here, Google Kubernetes Engine - GKE).
+Refer to the official documentation for your specific provider for exact commands. sudo apt update (34): Updates the package lists to include Kubernetes packages after adding the new repository. sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1 (35): Installs the required Kubernetes packages: kubeadm (not needed on worker nodes,